I rarely talk about my Achilles heel.

 - Ecklonia cava.
 Seawood rarely make lists of top sleep supplements.
 Ecklonia Cava, however, contains a class of compounds called phlorotannins.
 One study shows that Ecklonia works on the same sedating GABA receptors as prescription benoz.
 Investigations of supplement extracts find significantly decreased sleep latency, increased sleep duration, and faster time to fall asleep.
 As well as increased REM sleep.

 Sleep: The Overlooked Foundation of Peak Performance

-The two critical facets of sleep are: quantity & quality.
+The two critical facets of sleep are:

 By no means is sleeping longer easy.
 I wake up early, excited to take on the day.
 And go to sleep late, enjoying the final hours of work.
 But I control the primary factors influencing my sleep.

 My overarching pillars of sleep enhancement include:

 - Wake during the lightest phase of sleep.